 As a component of the ongoing State of the Bay evaluation, baseline conditions relating to rocky intertidal communities in Saldanha Bay was initiated in 2005.
 Eight rocky shores spanning a wave exposure gradient from very sheltered to exposed, were sampled in Small Bay, Big Bay and Outer Bay.
 These surveys have been repeated annually from 2008 to 2015, however, due to financial constrains no survey was conducted in 2016.
-In the 2018 survey, a total of 99 taxa were recorded from the eight study sites, most of which had been found in previous surveys.
-The faunal component was represented by 18 species of filter-feeders, 26 species of grazers, and 14 species of predators/scavengers.
-The algal component comprised 27 corticated (foliose) seaweeds, seven ephemerals, five species of encrusting algae, and two species of kelp.
+In the 2019 survey, a total of 118 taxa were recorded from the eight study sites, most of which had been found in previous surveys.
+The faunal component was represented by 23 species of filter-feeders, 25 species of grazers, and 20 species of predators/scavengers.
+The algal component comprised 33 corticated (foliose) seaweeds, ten ephemerals, five species of encrusting algae, and two species of kelp.
 These species are common along much of the South African west coast and many have been recorded by other studies conducted in the Saldanha Bay area.
-Rocky shore species found included three alien invasive species, the Mediterranean mussel Mytilus galloprovincialis and two alien barnacle species, Balanus glandula and Perforatus perforatus.
+Rocky shore species found included three alien invasive species, the Mediterranean mussel Mytilus galloprovincialis, and three introduced barnacle species Balanus glandula, Perforatus perforatus and Amphibalanus amphitrite.

 The most important factor responsible for community differences among sites remains exposure to wave action and to a lesser extent shoreline topography.
 Within a site, the vertical emersion gradient of increasing exposure to air leads to a clear zonation of flora and fauna from low shore to high shore.
-Species composition and abundance has remained similar between years and any differences that were evident are considered to be natural seasonal and inter-annual phenomena, rather than anthropogenically-driven changes.
+Species composition and abundance has remained similar between years and any differences that are evident are considered to be natural seasonal and inter-annual phenomena, rather than anthropogenically-driven changes.
 Exceptions are the alien species introduced by hull fouling, ballast water or mariculture.